Skip to content

 GLP-1 receptor activation → cAMP signalling cascade → among other effects, AMPK activation in certain tissues.
 Berberine → direct AMPK activation through mitochondrial complex I inhibition.
 These are different entry points into overlapping pathways — which is why berberine produces metabolic effects that are mechanistically related to GLP-1 signalling without being pharmacologically equivalent to a GLP-1 receptor agonist.

-Factor Berberine (Transdermal) Semaglutide (Ozempic/Wegovy)
+Factor Berberine Supplement Semaglutide (Ozempic/Wegovy)

 Prescription required No ✓ Yes